How to get a Colorful Dress for Less $$$

-To summarize I personally do not think it is worth it and due to the low quality fabric these are harder to color.
+I personally do not think it is worth it and due to the low quality fabric these are harder to color.
 I have gotten some that are Okay but the majority have really bad hems and other issues that make my job so much more difficult.
 As you can assume that means these cost more to get colored.

 Now for saving on coloring!

 To put it simply less fabric equals less cost.
 Bigger the dress bigger the cost.
 Here are some more detailed tips.
 O and if I’m losing you with my terminology, look here for help.

 Avoid or remove beads or sequins in the to be colored portion of your dress.

 For Chiffon or Organza consider only getting the top layer colored.
 This works well for lighter/brighter colors and cuts cost a ton.

 I’ll be adding to this but for now I hope this helps you get a good deal on the dress of your dreams <3